7RU7H/CTFs/Throwback/Webshells-and-you!/WebshellAndYou.md

 ![dashboard](Screenshots/pfsense-admin-dsahboard)

-You can change the firewall rules
+You can change the firewall rules..

 ![rules](Screenshots/fw-rules)

-You can add users
+You can add users:

 ![addusers](Screenshots/fw-addusers)